sky5hr0ud/picture_namer/README.md

 ## picture_namer.exe
 An executable is provided so the script doesn't have to be run via the command line using Python 3.

+## build.bat
+This runs the command that builds picture_namer.exe.
+Pyinstaller and Python are required.
+The *.spec files and the build directory are automatically removed to clean up files.